WilliamQGiddins/SportRadarCodingChallenge/README.md

 at their designated times.
 The first process to scheulde NHL games is set to run every midnight and trigger the second process `watchForGames()` to begin so it can trigger the job `readNhlGameData()` to monitor live games.
 Once all games on the schedule have started the `watchForGames()` cron stops.
 The database used is Sqlite and the server calls are handled via express.
 There is a also a react frontend implemented to easily query the database before, during and after games.

-# Step to Run the APP
+# Steps to Run the APP

 - `Backend`